 Would you rather walk into a job interview with confidence or fear?
 Interviews can unnerve even the most experienced job seeker, and in today’s competitive job market proper preparation can be the difference between a job offer and a rejection.

-You wouldn’t ever walk onto a stage for a big presentation without preparing your words and practicing your delivery, would you? how to ace a job interview A job interview requires the same sort of preparation, but the process does not need to be overwhelming.
+You wouldn’t ever walk onto a stage for a big presentation without preparing your words and practicing your delivery, would you?
+A job interview requires the same sort of preparation, but the process does not need to be overwhelming.
 You can increase your odds for success by spending a few hours composing answers to the most common interview questions, researching the company and developing situational stories that demonstrate the depth of your experience.

 Identify and Articulate The Value You Offer